 Be kind to homelessBe kind to homeless

 People become homeless for many reasons, so try to leave any stereotypes or judgments at the door when you walk out.
 Help out in small ways by donating to local organizations or volunteer your time at a shelter.

 Give someone directionsGive someone directions

 Help to change the stereotype of the rude New Yorker who’s always in a rush.
 Help out a tourist, make them feel welcome.
 Start with those you see reading a map on a side corner.

 Give up your seat on the subway.Give up your seat on the subway.

-Rush hour on the NYC subway is rarely a pleasant affair, but for those with mobility issues, like elderly or pregnant women, that frustration is magnified.
+Rush hour on the NYC subway is rarely a pleasant affair, but for those with mobility issues, like elderly or pregnant women, that frustration magnified.
 Do the right thing and give up your seat to someone more in need.

 Watch out for your fellow New Yorker’s on the streetWatch out for your fellow New Yorker’s on the street

 When you’re out on the city streets, keep your fellow citizens in mind.
-Means not being a hassle by not watching where you’re going or helping someone who’s in need.
+It means not being a hassle by not watching where you’re going or helping someone who’s in need.